marcelmazon/rosicrucian-literature/en/books/the-web-of-destiny.md

 language: 'en'
 original_title: "The Web of Destiny"
 original_language: 'en'
+author: 'Max Heindel'
 original_source_file: 'self'
 ---

 # THE WEB OF DESTINY

-How Is Made And Unmade
+How It Is Made And Unmade

 Also